-- As A Condiment – This is the simplest to enjoy sauerkraut; add a bit of sauerkraut to your main meal.
-Take your jar, scoop out two to three spoons of sauerkraut and add to your meal.
+- As A Condiment – Just add a bit of sauerkraut to your main meal.
 Easy peasy.

 - With Avocado – This combination is vibrant and nutritious.
-Cut an avocado in half and top each half with sauerkraut.
+Cut an avocado in half and top with sauerkraut! 😋

 FAQ About Sauerkraut

 Does coleslaw have the same benefits as sauerkraut?